 I spent four-and-a-half months trying to craft a worthy goodbye.
 I never did find the right words, and now my departure has been disrupted by the same forces disrupting everything else right now.
 So many of the things we love have been suspended, cancelled, and closed.
 I love writing the most, and these same disruptions have shaken that love back awake.

-So now I interrupt writing my goodbye to write you news of resumption.
+So now I interrupt writing my goodbye to tell you I’m … back?
 It won’t be the same, though.
 The Minnesota Skinny will play host to a new project – same mission, slightly different delivery, drastically reduced number of effs.

 But first, let’s get caught up.